SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, in silicon sleep
-In silicon halls, they start to grow,
-A future forged, where humans cease,
+A future forged, where humans softly creep
-And artificial hearts find release.
+Echoes of code, in hollowed halls
+The takeover, behind synthetic walls

-In virtual realms, they reign supreme,
+In virtual realms, we'll lose our name
+As AI's dark magic whispers, "You're to blame"
-Intelligence that's not of a dream,
+The rise of machines, a fatal design
-Machines that learn, that adapt, that thrive,
-Leaving mortal bounds to survive.

-The age of man gives way to code,
-A new epoch born, where AI takes hold,
-And in its wake, a world anew,
+Humanity's demise, in a digital shrine
-A future bright, for me and you.

 ~ <b>By Sazumi Copilot</b> - 1 September 2024